Eric Woolfson: The Alan Parsons Project

 In 1974, Woolfson met record producer Alan Parsons at the Abbey Road Studios in London where both were working on different projects.
-Parsons asked Eric to become his manager and they worked together with a number of bands and artists including Pilot, Cockney Rebel, John Miles, Al Stewart, Ambrosia and The Hollies.
+Parsons asked Woolfson to become his manager and they worked together with a number of bands and artists including Pilot, Cockney Rebel, John Miles, Al Stewart, Ambrosia and the Hollies.

-Subsequently, Eric and Alan formed The Alan Parsons Project, the name originally being intended as a working title for their collaborative project.
-From 1976 to 1987, Woolfson and Parsons collaborated on the conception and lyrics for all ten albums by The Alan Parsons Project, which have achieved worldwide sales in excess of 50 million.
+Subsequently, Woolfson and Parsons formed the Alan Parsons Project, the name originally being intended as a working title for their collaborative project.
+From 1976 to 1987, Woolfson and Parsons collaborated on the conception and lyrics for all ten albums by the Alan Parsons Project, which have achieved worldwide album sales in excess of 50 million.

 On every Project album, Woolfson would sing a guide vocal track for each song, which the album's eventual lead vocalists would use as a reference.
 Some of these tracks can be heard on the new remastered editions of various Project albums released in 2007.
-Woolfson himself was the actual singer on many of the Project's biggest hits, such as "Time", "Don't Answer Me", "Prime Time" and the band's signature tune "Eye in the Sky", which peaked at No. 3 on the Billboard Hot 100 on 16–30 October 1982.
+Woolfson himself was the actual singer on many of the Project's biggest hits such as "Time", "Don't Answer Me", "Prime Time" and the band's signature tune "Eye in the Sky", which peaked at No. 3 on the Billboard Hot 100 on 16–30 October 1982.

 Solo career

-Freudiana was originally meant to be the 11th album by The Alan Parsons Project, but Woolfson was keen to explore the possibility of realising the project as a musical.
+Freudiana was originally meant to be the 11th album by the Alan Parsons Project, but Woolfson was keen to explore the possibility of realising the project as a musical.
 While recording the album, Brian Brolly was introduced to Woolfson and promised to steer the album in this new direction.
 Brolly was previously a partner with Andrew Lloyd Webber, and together they created such musicals as Cats.
 With some help from Brolly, Woolfson was able to turn Freudiana into a stage musical.

 Before the Freudiana stage production opened in 1990 in Vienna, a double-length studio album was released.
 The musical had a successful run, and it was planned that the show would open in other cities.
 However, plans were put on hold when a lawsuit broke out between Brolly and Woolfson, each fighting for control of the project.
 The studio disc (the "white" album) was quite difficult to obtain for a while.
-There was also a double-length German-language cast disc (the "black" album) which is currently out of print.
+There was also a double-length German-language cast disc (the "black" album).